TITLE LOAN STATE REGULATIONS AND LENDING LAWS

 If you’re wondering if your state allows borrowers to request car title loans, below is a list of states that do:

-Alabama - Is currently regulated by the Alabama Pawnshop Act which details all of the regulations for the industry as well as borrowers' rights and what they should expect if they apply for a loan.
+Alabama - Is currently regulated by the Alabama Pawnshop Act, which details all of the regulations for the industry as well as borrowers' rights and what they should expect if they apply for a loan.

 Arizona - regulates its car title loan industry via the Motor Vehicle Times Sales Disclosure Act.
 The interest rate charged on your loan depends on the amount you borrow.